NirantK/best-of-jupyter/README.md

 Exiting Debugger.
 ```

-*Preference Note:*
-    - I prefer `%debug` because you can zero down to the exact line where your code breaks compared to ``set_trace()`` where you might have to traverse line by line to figure out where you code breaks
+*Preference Note:* If I already have an exception, I prefer `%debug` because I can zero down to the exact line where code breaks compared to ``set_trace()`` where I have to traverse line by line

 - When editing imported code, use [```%load_ext autoreload; %autoreload 2 ```](https://ipython.org/ipython-doc/3/config/extensions/autoreload.html).
 The autoreload utility reloads modules automatically before entering the execution of code typed at the IPython prompt.